 Food & Drinks

-It’s that time of the year again, and by that, I mean it’s durian season!
-It’s time for our noses to become super-sleuths when it comes to finding the sweetest, tastiest durian.
-But with over 30 species of durian around the world, choosing the right variety can be a little prickly.
-Luckily for you, I’ve put together a list of the most popular types of durians in Singapore from the well-loved Mao Shan Wang (MSW) to the bittersweet D24.
-So, read on for our ultimate guide to picking the right durian!
+It’s that time of the year again, and by that, I mean durian season has arrived early.
+With the season kicking off ahead of schedule, you can expect fruits that are especially creamy, rich, and packed with flavour.
+It’s time for our noses to become super-sleuths when it comes to tracking down the sweetest, most indulgent durians.
+But with over 30 species of durian, choosing the right variety can still feel a little prickly.
+Luckily, I’ve put together a list of the most popular types of durians in Singapore, from the well-loved Mao Shan Wang (MSW) to the bittersweet D24.
+Read on for a guide to picking the right durian this season.

 1. Mao Shan Wang – D197